Conversion of LLP to Partnership Firm

 • Small Liability

-The partners would immediately acquire limited liability status upon conversion of the partnership firm to an LLP.
-The firm’s partners would have some degree of freedom thanks to limited liability.
+Upon converting the partnership firm to an LLP, the partners would immediately acquire limited liability status.
+Thanks to limited liability, the firm’s partners would have some degree of freedom.
 Limited liability separates the partners’ culpability from the firm’s obligation.

 • A managerial choice